labsxbit/certificates/README.md

 How to generate certificate
 steps:
+First generate a certificate ID using generate_certificate_id.py then follow these steps :

 1. Generate a QR code with logo image by running the script : <br>
 python3 generate_qr_code_for_certificate.py